Glasses of chilled sparkling rosé wine served outdoors on a summer evening table, perfect for celebrations and alfresco dining.

 Grape Type Red grapes Red grapes White or red grapes

-Color Deep red to purple Pale pink to vibrant pink Pale yellow to golden
+Colour Deep red to purple Pale pink to vibrant pink Pale yellow to golden

 Tannin Level High Light Very low

-Flavor Complexity Bold, structured Fresh, fruity, nuanced Crisp, light, refreshing
+Flavour Complexity Bold, structured Fresh, fruity, nuanced Crisp, light, refreshing

 What is Rosé Wine Made Of?